-Standards Issued but not yet Effective
+Standards Issued but Not Yet Effective

-Standards issued but not yet effective up to the date of issuance of the Group's consolidated financial statements are listed below.
-The listing consists of standards and interpretations issued, which the Group reasonably expects to be applicable at a future date.
-The Group intends to adopt these standards when they become effective.
-Except as otherwise indicated, the Group does not expect the adoption of these new and amended standards and interpretations to have a significant impact on the consolidated financial statements.
+Standards issued but not yet effective up to the date of issuance of the Bank's financial statements are listed below.
+The listing consists of standards and interpretations issued, which the Bank reasonably expects to be applicable at a future date.
+The Bank intends to adopt these standards when they become effective.
+Except as otherwise indicated, the Bank does not expect the adoption of these new and amended standards and interpretations to have a significant impact on the financial statements.